philippgille/hello-netcoreapp/README.md

 ### Docker image

-1. First run any of the FDD publish scripts, so that there's `publish/output/hello-netcoreapp_netcoreapp1.1`
+1. First run any of the build scripts, so that there's `artifacts/hello-netcoreapp_netcoreapp1.1`
 2. In the root directory of the repository, depending on which container host system you want to target:
     - For Linux containers, run: `docker build -t my/hello-netcoreapp .`
         - You can do this on both Linux and Windows